 “Payment Date” shall mean the date selected by the parties on the Master Agreement.

 “Performance Obligation” shall mean the standard of performance of the Seller to deliver or exchange and of the Buyer to receive or exchange the Product as specified in a Confirmation under the following performance options: (a) Firm; or (b) Standard, and within those options, the delivery obligations of (i) Wet; (ii) Any; (iii) Ratable; or (iv) other.
 If no performance option or delivery obligation is selected by the parties on the Confirmation, then Firm and Any are the defaults, respectively.
+[The attached transaction confirmation lists standard and wet as the defaults]

 “Price” shall mean the price of a Product as specified in a Confirmation inclusive of all royalties, currently effective transportation charges, Taxes, expenses and costs arising from or attributable to the Product prior to its delivery at the Delivery Location(s).
 For Exchange Transactions, Price shall include Exchange Differentials, Taxes and other applicable fees or charges.